voyeg3r/dotfaster/vim/wiki/dicasvim.md

     normal ........... executa em modo normal
     ^v^A ............. incrementa o número

-# Delete multiline comments using global command
+# Delete multi line comments using global command
 + https://stackoverflow.com/a/45853309/2571881

 I am trying to delete a bunch of comments that are all in the following format: